caiseye/cards52/README.md

-A program that flips Trump cards one by one randomly Coded by Terry Lee(caiseye@gmail.com)
+This program to flip cards one by one randomly
+Coded by Terry Lee(caiseye@gmail.com)